JoinMarket-Org/JMBinary/README.md

 No other files / setup should be needed.
 You might need to `chmod 755` on Linux.

-For TAILS: use debian32 version, and run the executable with `torify joinmarket-qt`.
+For TAILS: use debian32 version, and run the executable with `torify ./joinmarket-qt-debian32`.
 You can set the irc onion host in the settings tab.

 The github commit of these executables has been signed.
 There are also .asc gpg signatures in each subdirectory.